sybrew/the-seo-framework/readme.txt

 				1. Added memoization.
 				1. When the `$id` isn't set, the URL won't get tested for pagination issues.
 			* `get_singular_custom_canonical_url()`, the first parameter is now optional.
+			* `get_word_count()` now supports detection of connector-dashes, connector-punctuation, and closing quotes, and recognizes those as whole words.
 			* `has_custom_canonical_url()`
 				1. Now also detects canonical URLs for taxonomies.
 				1. Now also detects canonical URLs for post type archives.